Sampson and the Dreadful Serpent of Golant

 ‘Oh God of my heart, protect us this night.
 Deliver us from the hand of the evil one.’
 Samson prays as they inch forward.

 ‘There!’ the man whispers pointing.
 In the darkness a shape is etched, blacker than the surrounds, black as black against the dark night.
 Coiled to strike, head erect, red tongue just visible, flicking agitatedly, tasting the air.
 The body, thicker than a man’s waist, ripples within the coils.

-Samson creeps forward muttering in an unintelligible tongue, his staff held out before him.
+Sampson creeps forward muttering in an unintelligible tongue, his staff held out before him.
 Suddenly, in the blink of an eye, pandemonium breaks out.
 The serpent shoots forward to strike.
-Samson leaps to his feet yelling in full voice, ‘Stop, in the name of Jesus!’
+Sampson leaps to his feet yelling in full voice, ‘Stop, in the name of Jesus!’
 Instantly, the serpent freezes to the spot in mid strike, unable to move or flee.
-Samson takes the cord from his waist and ties it around the serpent’s neck.
+Sampson takes the cord from his waist and ties it around the serpent’s neck.

 The man watches the extraordinary sight, holding his breath without even realising it.

 ‘What kind of man is this, that even the beasts of darkness obey him?’

 Sampson leads the serpent down to the wide river, treading carefully in the darkness.
 ‘You may enter the water but are never, ever to return to harass people on land.
 If you do, you will die.
 These are the conditions.’